What are Bitcoin Futures Contracts

 Bitcoin futures contracts derive their value from Bitcoin and settle at price of the commodity in the future on a particular exchange or an index representing a basket of prices at different exchanges.

-The profit and loss between counterparties in a Bitcoin Futures contract is very real although no actual bitcoins are being exchanged per se.
+The profit and loss between counterparties in a Bitcoin Futures contract are very real although no actual bitcoins are being exchanged per se.

-These futures contract are traded with help of a order book where people place buy and sell orders that can be fulfilled by other people.
+These futures contracts are traded with the help of an order book where people place buy and sell orders that can be fulfilled by other people.
 Exchanges that facilitate these order books charge some fees.

-Futures contracts have a specific expiration date when they expire and one must re-open on the new contract period to maintain their position or to render the contract valuable for may be another week.
+Futures contracts have a specific expiration date when they expire and one must re-open on the new contract period to maintain their position or to render the contract value for maybe another week.
 Different exchanges have different periodic dates (daily or weekly) when the contract period's profits are settled even if the contract has not expired.

 Possible Effects of Bitcoin Futures Contracts on Bitcoin Prices

 Much of the effects are speculation because much is yet to be realized about these futures contracts.
 Bitcoin has surged eight times in value this year to reach a price of over $8000 currently, which has made many banks to begin an interest in speculating on cryptocurrencies.

 At the same time, CME announcements led to increases in Bitcoin prices.